-Since 2010 Google has been hinting about the importance of page speed.
-Now it’s official since July 2018, Google started using mobile page speed as a ranking grade in their mobile search results.
+For well over 10 years Google has been screaming about the importance of page speed.
+Since July 2018, it has become official , Google started using mobile page speed as a ranking grade in their mobile search results.
 Since 60%+ of all website inter-action is now occurring with some type of mobile device it would be wise to pay attention to your mobile page speed.

 NWWCC Test Results using Google’s Mobile Speed

 A typical recommendation that these resources might suggest would be to eliminate unnecessary program code “above the fold“.
 But be advised, some scripts are required to be above-the-fold to ensure that your website displays correctly.

 Getting an Internal Server Error because you removed a script that is “above the fold“ could occur.
 Again, please be sure to consider these tools advice carefully.

 Once you start seeing your page speed improve, you will be inspired to push forward and continue the work required to achieve your goal to increase page load speed, but be careful not to compromise your website’s user experience in the process.
 Ultimately, you need to ensure that your adjustments to boost page speed will not adversely affect your website’s functionality or user-friendliness.